-All Emergency incidents involving any death or injury, damage to vessels, damage to property or interference with commercial shipping must be recorded on the Emergency Incident Report Sheet (Refer to Appendix 3).
+All Emergency incidents involving any death or injury, damage to vessels in excess of \$5,000, damage to property, damage to the environment or interference with commercial shipping must be recorded on the Emergency Incident Report Sheet (Refer to Appendix 13).
+A NSW Maritime Vessel Incident Report must also be completed and submitted with 24 hours.
+See https://roads-waterways.transport.nsw.gov.au/documents/about/forms/45065752-vessel-incident-report.pdf